-The purpose of this study is to explore the relationship that exists between the history of reading instruction, the impact of mClass: Reading 3D on student achievement in second grade, and the impact of quality professional development through a program evaluation.
-Data from this study will be used to inform the implementation process of mClass: Reading 3D that will have a positive impact on students' reading achievement.
-Specifically, the study will attempt to address the following question:
+The purpose of this study was to explore the relationship that exists between the history of reading instruction, the impact of mClass: Reading 3D on student achievement in second grade, and the impact of quality professional development through a program evaluation.
+Data from this study will be used to inform the implementation process of mClass: Reading 3D to positively impact on students' reading achievement.
+Specifically, the study addressed the following question: